Dismay as huge chunk of Greenland’s ice cap breaks off

 Annual end-of-melt-season changes for the Arctic’s largest ice shelf in Northeast Greenland are measured by optical satellite imagery, the survey known as GEUS said.
 It shows that the area’s ice losses for the past two years each exceeded 50 square kilometers (19 square miles).

-The ice shelf has lost 160 square miles (62 square miles), an area nearly twice that of Manhattan in New York, since 1999.
+The ice shelf has lost 160 square kilometers (62 square miles), an area nearly twice that of Manhattan in New York, since 1999.

 “We should be very concerned about what appears to be progressive disintegration at the Arctic’s largest remaining ice shelf,” said GEUS professor Jason Box.